This article has links to products and services we love, which we may make commission from.

 In Rodanthe, you’ll find the most populated area around the pier, which has a shop and ticketed parking.

-There’s an array of accommodations around the pier, which makes access to the beach pretty easy.
+There’s a heaps of accommodations around the pier, which makes access to the beach pretty easy.

 Restaurants in Rodanthe include Taqueria Las Ahumaderas, Good Winds, and the Salty Cone.